psullus/machine-learning/capstone/proposal.md

 * 2 = neutral
 * 4 = positive

+Half (800000) of the tweets are classified as negative and half (800000) of the tweets are classified as positive.
+There are no neutral tweets in this data-set.
+This means the data-set is balanced so neither class should dominate during training.

 I can use the twitter [Standard search API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets) to get real data as input.

 ### Solution Statement